-Table 1 below provides details on OPS' sworn and civilian staffing levels as of June 30th, 2023.
+Table 1 below provides details on the OPS' sworn and civilian staffing levels as of September 30th, 2023.
 The table compares authorized Full Time Equivalents (FTEs) to the number of active members.

 Table 1 - Overview of Current Workforce Staffing Levels